 Innovative Technologies in Sustainable Acoustics

-- 3D-Printed Acoustic Panels: Created from recycled or bio-based materials, these panels offer custom solutions for complex spaces.
+- 3D-Printed Acoustic Panels: These panels, created from recycled or bio-based materials, offer custom acoustic solutions for complex spaces, allowing for precise control over sound absorption and diffusion.

-- IoT Monitoring Devices: Internet of Things (IoT) sensors track and manage noise pollution, enabling architects to implement data-driven acoustic solutions.
+- IoT Monitoring Devices: Internet of Things (IoT) sensors can track and manage noise pollution levels, providing valuable data that architects and building managers can use to implement data-driven acoustic solutions and optimize the soundscape of a space.

 The Edge, Amsterdam